lu-sd/personal_blog/src/content/posts/30-LongestCommonSubsequence.md

 isPublish: true
 ---

-One using memoization (top-down approach) and the other using dynamic programming (bottom-up approach).
+One using memoization (top-down approach) and the other using dynamic programming (bottom-up approach).I prefer the DP method.

 ```js
 function longestCommonSubsequence(text1: string, text2: string): number {